cosmos/cosmos-sdk/contrib/rosetta/README.md

 # rosetta

-Contains the files required to run the rosetta CI.
+This directory contains the files required to run the rosetta CI.
 It builds a simapp based on the current codebase.

 ## docker-compose.yaml